chapter one

 1.3.1 Brokers and clients

-1.3.2 Managing cluster metadata
+1.3.2 Controllers: Managing cluster metadata

-1.4 Architectural principles
+1.4 Applying Kafka’s architectural principles

-1.4.1 The Publish-Subscribe pattern
+1.4.1 The publish-subscribe pattern

 1.4.2 Reliable delivery